 If you are looking for an authentic Knoxville experience, do as the locals do and take a trip to the Market Square Farmers' Market.

-Nestled in the heart of downtown Knoxville, the Market Square Farmers’ Market is held every Wednesday and Saturday, May - November, and Saturdays in December, on the site of the former Market House - a structure built in the late mid 1800s intended to serve as a marketplace for farmers’ wares.
+Nestled in the heart of downtown Knoxville, the Market Square Farmers’ Market is held every Wednesday and Saturday, May - November on the site of the former Market House - a structure built in the late 1800s intended to serve as a marketplace for farmers’ wares.
 When the Market House burned in 1960, it was replaced with an open-air, European-style pedestrian plaza that, since 2004, has served as Knoxville’s premier venue for locally grown, raised, and produced goods - the Market Square Farmers’ Market.

-Vendors, much as they did when the Market House stood, line the center of Market Square, Union Avenue, and Market Street selling plants, cut flowers, fruits and vegetables, herbs, honey, cheeses, eggs, meat, breads and baked goods, beverages, bath and body products, and a variety of artisan crafts, all produced by the vendor within a 150-mile radius of Knoxville, TN.
+Vendors, much as they did when the Market House stood, line the center of Market Square, Union Avenue, and Market Street selling plants, cut flowers, fruits and vegetables, herbs, honey, cheeses, eggs, meats, breads and baked goods, hot served foods, beverages, bath and body products, and a variety of artisan crafts, all produced by the vendors within a 150-mile radius of Knoxville, TN.

 Visiting the Market Square Farmers’ Market isn’t just another trip to the grocery, though.
-Sure, you’ll fill tote after reusable tote will all sorts of amazing local finds, but you’re also creating valuable connections through a series of casual interactions between friends, family, neighbors, coworkers, strangers, locals, visitors, farmers, public servants, and business owners alike.
-Farmers’ markets “bring together disparate groups, exposing them to distinct interactions, renewing community spirit, and reconstituting public spaces by producing fluid places that promote interaction, level social hierarchies, and encourage experimentation.” - Alphonso Morales, University of Wisconsin-Madison.
+Sure, you’ll fill reusable tote after reusable tote will all sorts of amazing local finds, but you’ll also connect with local producers, residents, public servants, and business owners alike.